Terrorism in Egypt: 2015 downing of Metrojet Flight 9268

 On 31 October 2015 Metrojet Flight 9268 mysteriously dropped out of the sky over the Sinai Peninsula killing all 224 passengers on board.
 It was an international chartered passenger flight, operated by Russian airline Kogalymavia (branded as Metrojet), following departure from Sharm el-Sheikh International Airport, Egypt, en route to Pulkovo Airport, Saint Petersburg, Russia.
 The aircraft, an Airbus A321-231, was carrying mostly tourists, there were 219 Russian, four Ukrainian, and one Belarusian.
 With its death toll of 224 people, the crash of Flight 9268 is the deadliest both in the history of Russian aviation and within Egyptian territory.
 It is also the deadliest air crash involving an aircraft from the Airbus A320 family, and the deadliest plane crash of 2015.
-ISIL has now several times claimed responsibility for the incident, and authorities from several countries now agree that the most plausible scenarios is bomb smuggled on board at the airport.
+IS has now several times claimed responsibility for the incident, and authorities from several countries now agree that the most plausible scenarios is bomb smuggled on board at the airport.
 Pictures are circulating on the internet showing internally caused ruptures.
-Many countries race to upgrade airport security measures over fears that ISIL plans more such attacks.
+Many countries race to upgrade airport security measures over fears that IS plans more such attacks.

 Church of Saints Peter & Paul bombing (2016)

 On 11 December 2016, an explosion occurred next to the Saint Mark's Coptic Orthodox Cathedral complex in Cairo, at the Church of Saints Peter & Paul.
 The cathedral is the seat of the Coptic Orthodox Pope, in Cairo's Abbasia district.
 The explosion killed as many as 29 people, mostly women and children, and injured many more.
-The Islamic State of Iraq and the Levant claimed responsibility.
+The Islamic State claimed responsibility.
 President Abdel Fattah el-Sisi declared a national period of mourning for three days.

 Red Sea resort attacks (2016–17)

 On 8 January 2016, two suspected militants, armed with a melee weapon and a signal flare, allegedly arrived by sea and stormed the Bella Vista Hotel in the Red Sea city of Hurghada, stabbing two foreign tourists from Austria and one from Sweden.
 (Early reports incorrectly stated that the victims were one German and one Danish national.)
 One of the attackers, 21-year-old student Mohammed Hassan Mohammed Mahfouz, was killed by the security personnel.
 The other attacker was injured.
-The Islamic State of Iraq and the Levant claimed responsibility.
+The Islamic State claimed responsibility.

 On 14 July 2017 Abdel-Rahman Shaaban, a former university student from the Nile Delta region, swam from a public beach to each of two resort hotel beaches at Hurghada on the Red Sea and stabbed five German and one Czech tourists, all women, killing two German women.
-One Czech tourist is in clinical death as of 26 July and died day later in a hospital in Cairo.
+One Czech tourist was in clinical death as of 26 July and died a day later in a hospital in Cairo.
 The perpetrator shouted that the Egyptian hotel personnel who gave pursuit after that stabbings at the second beach should "Stay back, I am not after Egyptians."
 Nevertheless, hotel personnel pursued and captured the attacker.